 How much of our joint accounts am I entitled to?

 When you share an account, you and your spouse both have access to your joint funds.
 Which means that during a divorce, you’re entitled to half of the money in the account.
+But this could vary if you or your spouse have bank statements proving you entered the marriage with more money.
 Discuss any outstanding bills and joint payments before you divvy up the funds.
 And don’t forget to update any beneficiaries on any accounts you take over or keep open.

 Do I need to do anything with our children’s accounts?